 This internship reports to the Assistant Finance Director.
 The Finance Department manages both Proctors and theREP.
 Responsibilities can include processing cash receipts, accounts payable, posting, monthly department reconciliations, assisting with the budgeting process, contracts administration, preparing for the Theatre’s annual audit and other day-to-day needs of the department.
 Position affords a window into all aspects of theatre operations plus involvement in activities in other departments.
 This position is available in the Fall, Spring or Summer.
 Ideal candidates will be interested in theatre and/or financial management, be detail-oriented, have good interpersonal demeanor and have basic computer and data entry skills.

-COMPANY/PRODUCTION MANAGEMENT INTERNSHIP (Not available over the summer.)
+COMPANY/PRODUCTION MANAGEMENT INTERNSHIP

 This internship reports to the Art Director.
 Responsibilities can include creation of a variety of promotional advertising pieces that include media-ready text, graphics and photos, graphic preparation, color production and layout of promotional advertising, managing creative service requests and organization of all collateral produced.
 Ideal candidates have working knowledge of Adobe Creative Suite including Photoshop, Illustrator and InDesign, experience with layout design, production and offset printing preparation, are able to work independently, be self-starting and have good interpersonal demeanor.
 A portfolio review will be necessary and students must be able to provide a laptop complete with design software.